 With Property Echo, you can get a full view of your assets’ performance and usage, so you can easily identify opportunities for improvement.
 You can also measure the capacity utilization of your assets to ensure they are being used effectively, while monitoring their condition in real time with predictive maintenance features.

-Property Echo also provides a comprehensive set of dashboards and reports to give facility managers an immediate understanding of their asset usage and performance.
+Property Echo also provides a comprehensive set of dashboards and property condition reports to give facility managers an immediate understanding of their asset usage and performance.
 With this information, they can quickly identify areas for improvement and take decisive action to optimize their facility’s operations.
 Additionally, Property Echo’s asset tracking features enable users to monitor the status of assets and equipment in real time, ensuring that all areas of the facility are running optimally.